lwcorp/lwmenu/README.md

 No, you can avoid menus altogether either by the command line parameter `/skiptobutton=X` or just uncomment `;skiptobutton=X` to choose a pre-defined button instead of opening the menu.
 For example, `skiptobutton=4` will always launch button 4 without opening the menu.

 #### Can I create sub-menus?
-(v1.1+) Each menu displays a link to its parent menu (if such exists).
+Each menu displays a link to its parent menu (if such exists).
 Also, each menu can detect menus in its sub-folders.
-Alternatively, specify relativepathandfilename=folder to load that folder's menu (if it lacks a menu, the folder would be launched regularly).
+Alternatively, specify `relativepathandfilename=folder` to load that folder's menu (if it lacks a menu, the folder would be launched regularly).

-(v1.0) No, but the program can launch shortcuts.
-Therefore, you can spread autorun.inf and autorun.lnk (which calls the actual program) files all over your system, then use relativepathandfilename=folder\autorun.lnk to call one menu from another.
+Until v1.1, it had to be done indirectly by spreading autorun.inf and autorun.lnk (which calls the actual program) files all over your system, then use `relativepathandfilename=folder\autorun.lnk` to call one menu from another.

 ### Misc
 #### Can the menu open automatically in anything other than DRIVE_CDROM?